 Medically reviewed by Dr. Tom Biernacki, DPM — Board-Certified Podiatric Surgeon — Balance Foot & Ankle, Howell & Bloomfield Hills, MI.
 Last updated April 2026.

-Medically Reviewed by Dr. Tom Biernacki, DPM — Board-Certified Podiatrist, Balance Foot & Ankle Specialists, Michigan.
+See Dr. Tom’s Top Shoe Picks →Medically Reviewed by Dr. Tom Biernacki, DPM — Board-Certified Podiatrist, Balance Foot & Ankle Specialists, Michigan.
 Last updated April 2026.

 End-Stage Ankle Arthritis — When Conservative Care Has Been Exhausted

 End-stage ankle arthritis — characterized by joint space obliteration on weight-bearing X-ray, subchondral bone collapse, osteophytes, and pain with any weight-bearing activity — represents the final stage of a condition that has usually been managed conservatively for years.
 When bracing, custom orthotics, corticosteroid injections, viscosupplementation, and activity modification no longer provide adequate pain control and functional capacity, the surgical decision becomes: total ankle replacement (TAR, also called total ankle arthroplasty or TAA) vs. tibiotalar arthrodesis (ankle fusion).
 This is one of the most consequential decisions in foot and ankle surgery — both procedures have specific indications, outcomes, and trade-offs that must be matched to the individual patient’s age, activity demands, bone quality, and comorbidities.
-At Balance Foot & Ankle in Howell and Bloomfield Hills, Michigan, Dr. Tom Biernacki, DPM provides comprehensive evaluation for end-stage ankle arthritis.
+At Balance Foot & Ankle in Howell and Bloomfield Hills, Michigan, Dr. Tom Biernacki, DPM provides hands-on exam plus imaging when needed for end-stage ankle arthritis.
 Call (810) 206-1402.

 Total Ankle Replacement — Motion-Preserving Arthroplasty